Phonics at Berry Hill

 If children are ready, they move on to Phase 2.
 If your child is in Nursery, please speak to your child's teacher before starting Phase 2, as your child will need to be secure in Phase 1 before they are ready to start Phase 2.

-Children typically start (or recap and consolidate if they have started in F1) Phase 2 in the Autumn term of F2.
+Children typically start (or recap and consolidate if they have started in Nursery) Phase 2 in the Autumn term of Reception (F2).
 They begin to learn how to link phonemes (sounds) to graphemes (written letters).
 This is called Grapheme-Phoneme Correspondence (GPCs) and means the relationship between sounds and letters.
 Children learn GPCs in this order: s a t p i n m d g o c k ck e u r h b f ff l ll ss.
+When all of the GPCs have been learnt, children will practise reading and writing short words containing these sounds.

 They will learn how to read/blend and write and spell/segment words containing these GPCs.
 Children will learn to read and write a variety of words with these sounds including 'high frequency words', which are words that are used frequently in the English language.